Sonia133/Robotics/Matrix Game/README.md

   Your character will also be one small, red dot on the matrix.
   Good luck and take care of your dot !

+ Bonus :

+  If you manage to finish the game with no lives lost you'll get one extra level in which, in 20 seconds, you should avoid as many obstacles you cand.
+Pay attention !
+If you get hit before the time ends the game will finish ,but you will keep your points.